yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 I am opening up for feature suggestions.
 Please file issues or send PR.
 I appreciate them.

+Finally, please do not dis-understand what is going on here: I am running a startup, and I am also old enough to not care about publications as much as much as people who are younger or in academia.
+That's why I chose to reveal this in a blog post instead of hiding it until after my paper is published.

 ## References

 \[1] Broder, Carmel, Herscovici, Soffer and Zien, Efficient Query Evaluation using a Two-Level Retrieval Process, CIKM'2003.